rpoleski/MulensModel/developers_board.md

     * _COVERAGE : "coverage run --source MulensModel -m py.test" and then "coverage report" or "coverage report -m" or "coverage html" (and then open htmlcov/index.html); https://coverage.readthedocs.io/en/v4.5.x/_
     * u\_0 sign for satellite or just parallax model - some way of following u(t) evolution
     * warnings - give type for each one of them
-    * Dave's idea on caustic-crossing epochs as parameters t\_cc1 and t\_cc2 - see david.p.bennettATnasa.gov e-mail on Feb 11, 2019
+    * Dave idea on caustic-crossing epochs as parameters t\_cc1 and t\_cc2 - see david.p.bennettATnasa.gov e-mail on Feb 11, 2019
     * when checking units use Unit.physical\_type - search for physical\_type in mulensobjects/lens.py as an example; to find places to be changed search for "isinstance" (to find these places run grep isinstance \*py mulensobjects/\*py | grep Quantity
     * use lazy loading in MagnificationCurve.magnification and/or Model.magnification
     * guessing parameters of PSPL model ([Kim+17](https://arxiv.org/abs/1703.06883) as an example)
     * add calculation of Caustic Region of Influence (CROIN) - [Penny 2014](https://ui.adsabs.harvard.edu/abs/2014ApJ...790..142Y/abstract)
     * anything from use cases that does not work yet -- see TODO.md file
     * comments at begin of each use case and example
-    * use case 25 doesn't work
+    * use case 25 doesnt work
     * OB161195 is used only in UC25 - change it and remove directory
     * interaction with fitting routines - see [list of them](https://arxiv.org/abs/1711.03329)
     * caching of results in trajectory.py should stop at some point - if the user changes t\_0\_par or coords, then there is no point in remembering huge indexes (whole self.times)